Last updated in October 2016

 The following German cultural intermediaries are active in Albania:

-- The German Centre Tirana is an important player in German cultural and education cooperation with Albania.
+- The "Goethezentrum Tirana" is an important player in German cultural and education cooperation with Albania.
 Headed by a seconded Goethe Institute staff member, it offers German courses at all levels as well as organising its own cultural events.

 - Several teachers seconded by the Central Agency for Schools Abroad teach German at the PASCH schools – for example, in the bilingual section of Sami Frasheri Grammar School in Tirana.